-- Volunteering – providing tools and resources to help our employees find volunteer opportunities, either as an individual, or as part of a Suncor team.
-Employees can also track their volunteer hours and receive SunCares rewards from Suncor for every hour volunteered, up to $1,000 per year.
-These rewards can then be donated to any charity of choice.
+- Volunteering: providing tools and resources to help our employees find volunteer opportunities, either as an individual, or as part of a Suncor team.
+Employees can also track their volunteer hours and receive SunCares rewards from Suncor or SEF for every hour volunteered, up to $1,000 per year.
+These rewards can then be donated to any community organization of choice.

-- SunCares rewards and grants – SEF and Suncor provide a number of grants to support our employees’ engagement in their communities, including leadership rewards for those who serve in a leadership role with a non-profit organization, and bereavement, humanitarian and post-secondary matching grants.
+- SunCares rewards and grants: Suncor and SEF provide a number of grants to support our employees’ engagement in their communities, including leadership rewards for those who serve in a leadership role with a non-profit organization, bereavement grants, and humanitarian and post-secondary matching grants.

 Canadian Olympic and Paralympic Games support